Snowmass Balloon Festival sees success with social distanced set up

 After the monthslong trend of cancellations and smaller activities due to COVID-19, Snowmass town officials expressed excitement and relief with pulling off the 45th annual Snowmass Balloon Festival — the village’s biggest event of the summer — this past weekend in a safe, socially distanced way.

-From the drive-by night glow Friday evening to the two bluebird morning balloon launches Saturday and Sunday, Snowmass Tourism special events manager Julie Hardman said the adapted balloon festival went super smooth and was a lot of fun for all involved.
+From the drive-by night glow Friday evening to the two bluebird morning balloon launches Saturday and Sunday, Snowmass Tourism special events manager Julie Hardman said the adapted balloon festival went smoothly and was a lot of fun for all involved.

 “It was so nice to do something different and new and see it succeed at all ends,” Hardman said.
 “People were so pumped and excited to be there.
 It was just a beautiful weekend.”